staledonuts/SoftMaskForUGUI/Packages/src/README.md

 <img src="https://github.com/mob-sakai/mob-sakai/assets/12690315/3cca20d0-8565-49d1-9f5c-0a6dbc2cb2eb" width="500"/>

-This package provides a soft mask for Unity UI (uGUI).
+This package provides a soft masking for Unity UI (uGUI).

 #### Features

 - SoftMask is compatible with Mask.
 You can easily switch from the inspector.
-- UI elements (Text, Image, etc.) with the SoftMaskable component attached are masked by the soft mask buffer.
+- UI elements (Text, Image, etc.) under `SoftMask` component are masked by the soft mask buffer.
-- The SoftMaskable component is automatically attached to objects under SoftMask.
+  - `SoftMaskable` component is automatically attached to objects under `SoftMask` component.
-- You can add or remove the masking regions using the MaskingShape component.
+- You can add or remove the masking area using `MaskingShape` component.
 - Supports up to 4 nested soft masks.
-- Supports scroll view.
+- Supports masking in `ScrollRect`.
-- Supports TextMeshPro.
+- Supports `TextMeshProUGUI`.
 - (Optional) Raycast is filtered only for the visible part of the soft mask.
 - Supports overlay, camera space, and world space.
 - To support soft masks in custom shaders, just add 3 lines of code.
 For details, please refer to [Usage](#usage-with-your-custom-shaders).